zertyz/big-O/README.md

 Then create an Integration Test, setting it up to execute tests linearly -- see `tests/big_o_tests.rs` for an example on how this may be easily achieved.

-Disabling the Rust's default Parallel Test Runner is crucial for accurately measuring time & memory.
+Disabling the Rust's default Parallel Test Runner is crucial for accurately measuring time & memory -- nonetheless, special care was taken to avoid flaky tests: an automatic retrying mechanism kicks in when the time complexity analysis doesn't match the maximum accepted value.

 ## Note